ufal/npfl129/exam/questions.md

 - Describe under what circumstance correlation can be used to assess validity of evaluation metrics.
 [5]

-- Define Cohen's $\kappa$ and explain what is used for when preparing data for machine learning.
+- Define Cohen's $\kappa$ and explain what it is used for when preparing data for machine learning.
 [10]

 - Considering an averaging ensemble of $M$ models, prove the relation between